RaviH/alfred-stash-workflow/README.md

 ###### Setup username for Stash

 1. Open Alfred (Opt + Spacebar)
-2. Type stash setup baseUrl http://stash.com (Replace the url with your stash url)
+2. Type stash setup username your_username_here
-3. Enter
+3. Enter/Return

 ![](http://i.giphy.com/6R0dWmehY5hfy.gif)

 ###### Setup password for Stash

 1. Open Alfred (Opt + Spacebar)
-2. Type stash setup baseUrl http://stash.com (Replace the url with your stash url)
+2. Type stash setup password your_password_here
-3. Enter
+3. Enter/Return

 ![](http://i.giphy.com/108ciS2VAZlT56.gif)

+###### Setup Stash cache

+1. Open Alfred (Opt + Spacebar)
+2. Type stash create cache
+3. Enter/Return
+4. This might take a minute or so.
+You will get a pop up once done.

+###### Stash open repository list and select one repo to open

+1. Open Alfred (Opt + Spacebar)
+2. Type stash open repo
+3. Enter will open the selected repo in a browser.

+Please let me know if their are any issues in using the workflow via creating an issue.